ishank007/Patatap-Clone/README.md

 # Patatap-Clone
-This is the Patatap Clone , Ive Designed by using paper.js features and also added sounds have some fun!
+This is the Patatap Clone , I've Designed by using paper.js and Howler.js Library features and also added sounds !
-Press the keyboard and have fun!
+Press the keyboard alphabets and have fun seeing interesting patterns and Howling Sound!